mddanishansari/EmenoxZooper/README.md

 This repository contains source code for [EmenoxZooper](https://play.google.com/store/apps/details?id=com.md.emenox), which is a widget application for [Zooper Widget Pro](https://play.google.com/store/apps/details?id=org.zooper.zwpro).
 I made this application back in Dec
 2016.
 While writing this info, Emenox has 10-50k downloads on Play Store.

 Since Zooper has stopped their support and me also not getting enough time to provide support and maintenance, I'm making this project open-source and free.So if you wanna tweak around with it, go ahead, make a pull request.

+This project is based on the [Polar dashboard](https://github.com/afollestad/polar-dashboard) made by [Aidan Follestad](https://github.com/afollestad)

 **No suported will be provided from my side anymore**